Manual Exposure Simplified

 You don’t need meter on the brightest thing in the scene, but that just makes the most sense to me.
 Viewers’ eyes are most drawn to the brightest element in the frame, one reason overexposed highlights are usually a worse problem than underexposed shadows.
 If you’ve metered on the brightest thing in your frame and set it to a value that won’t be overexposed, you’ve made the entire scene as bright as possible without overexposing anything (if the brightest thing isn’t overexposed, nothing is).
 And the beauty of manual exposure is that you can remove your camera from your tripod and point at whatever you want—a sunlit cloud, a patch of bright blue sky, granite reflecting direct sunlight, or whatever you think is the brightest thing in the scene.

-Shooting in raw output mode, I know I can retain detail all the way up to (about) +3 stops (over a middle tone), though going this bright often washes out color (overexposes or “clips” one or more of the camera’s three color channels).
+Shooting in raw output mode, I know I can retain detail all the way up to (about) +3 stops (over a middle tone), though going this bright often washes out color (overexposes or “clips” one or more of the camera’s three RGB color channels).
 I usually have pretty good success setting the brightest thing in my frame to +2 or +2 1/3 over a middle tone.

-After shooting, check your LCD.
-If you see the highlight alert (blinking highlights) or any clipped RGB channels, increase your shutter speed (shorter duration for less light) and re-shoot.
-If your shadows are too dark and you have room to increase exposure (move the histogram to the right) without clipping any of the three color channels, reduce your shutter speed and re-shoot.
-And if you can’t find an exposure setting that won’t clip (cut off the histogram) on both the shadow (left) and highlight (right) sides, you’ve probably exceeded your camera’s dynamic range and need to resort to multi-exposure blending, a graduated neutral density filter, or simply accept black shadows or white highlights.
-And if you’re in raw mode, you have a little margin for error beyond what the histogram shows, so if you’re close, you may still be okay.
+After shooting, check the RGB histogram on your LCD.
+If you see the highlights of any of the channels clipped, shorten your shutter speed (faster) and re-shoot.
+If your shadows are cut off on the left, and you have room to increase exposure (move the histogram to the right) without clipping any of the highlights on the right, lengthen your shutter speed and re-shoot.
+And if you can’t find an exposure setting that doesn’t clip (cut off the histogram) on both the shadow (left) and highlight (right) sides, you’ve probably exceeded your camera’s dynamic range and need to resort to multi-exposure blending, a graduated neutral density filter, or simply accept black shadows or white highlights.

 That’s a lot of explanation for a very simple process.
 What it all boils down to is three (and occasionally four) steps: